weizhonz/STMwithHFS/readme.md

 ## Usage
 Just execute run.m

-If you have some problems when you do experiemnt on the real dataset ADNI or find some bugs in the codes, please email: zhangweizhongzju AT gmail DOT com
+If you have some problems when you do experiemnt on the real dataset ADNI using this code or find some bugs in the codes, please email: zhangweizhongzju AT gmail DOT com